Fits: 2016, 2017, 2017 RF, 2018, 2018 RF, 2019, 2019 RF, 2020, 2020 RF, 2021, 2021 RF, 2022, 2022 RF

 Your Miata has drive-by-wire (DBW), and DBW is bad, right?
 Maybe.
 Some cars (we're looking at you, Toyota) are very aggressive in acting like they know better, and what you request at the gas pedal isn't necessarily what happens at the engine.
 Fortunately, the Miata isn't like that - in our experience, it's (almost always) nearly a 1:1 relationship between the gas pedal and the throttle on the engine, especially if you turn traction control off.

 Naturally, being a Banks product, this is very smartly engineered.
 It's an easy plug-in to OBD-II and your stock pedal assembly.
 Zero wiring, two easy plugs.
 Why does it need to plug into OBD-II, when there's power going to the pedal assembly?
 Two reasons.
 First, the stock pedal assembly only gets 5 Volts, and adding more electrical load to that circuit can make bad things happen - OBD-II gives it 12V via a safe source.
 Second, if anything were to happen to the PedalMonster (which is extremely unlikely), your pedal would revert to normal - no getting stranded, no check engine lights, no funny business.
-It also allows it know things, like when you're in reverse, and conduct itself accordingly.
+It also allows it know things and conduct itself accordingly.

 This is easily controlled and adjusted by an iDash or the Banks Power app (for Apple and Android) for your phone.
 There are lots of levels of boost, so you can dial in exactly what feels right to you.

 This works with both manual and auto NDs.
 There are actually different calibrations for both, just choose which you have in the app (or iDash if you're using that as well).

 - If you already have an iDash, you'll want the version for use with an iDash.

 - If you don't have an iDash - whether you plan to add one later or not - you'll want the standalone version.